Ukraine points finger at Russian security services in recent cyber attack

 The SBU in an earlier statement on Friday said it had seized equipment it said belonged to Russian agents in May and June to launch cyber attacks against Ukraine and other countries.

+Referencing the $300 ransomware demand, the SBU said "the virus is cover for a large-scale attack on Ukraine.
+This is evidenced by a lack of a real mechanism for taking possession of the funds ... enrichment was not the aim of the attack."

-"The main purpose of the virus was the destruction of important data, disrupting the work of public and private institutions in Ukraine and spreading panic among the people," the SBU said of the recent attack.
+"The main purpose of the virus was the destruction of important data, disrupting the work of public and private institutions in Ukraine and spreading panic among the people."

 A cyber attack in December on a Ukrainian state energy computer caused a power cut in the northern part of the capital Kiev.